MARVELously Dark: the density profile evolution of dwarf halos in velocity-dependent SIDM: Results

 In the case where the DM halo follows an NFW profile the effective density (radius) converges to the scale density (radius), see \cite{Yang2023} for more details.
 We calculate the effective cross section following work from \cite{YangYu2022} where we assume that DM particles follow a Maxwell-Boltzmann velocity distribution.
 The following equation assumes a differential cross section of $\frac{d\sigma}{d\cos\theta}$ to evaluate the cross section

 where $v_{\rm eff} \approx 0.64$ V$_\text{max}$ (maximum circular velocity).
 The function integrates over the halo's characteristic velocity dispersion and scattering angle between DM particle collisions evaluated form from 0 to $\pi$.
+For a given halo, we assume a Maxwellian distribution and integrate the velocity term from zero to infinity.
 The relative velocity of DM particles is represented by $v$ and $\theta$ is the scattering angle in the center of mass frame.
 The differential cross section of SIDM particles in our simulations is approximated by the following equation from \cite{Tulin2013}